History of Tiger in Timeline

 2018: Recovery of India's tiger population

-Between 2006 and 2018, these efforts contributed to the recovery of India's tiger population.
+Between 2006 and 2018, efforts contributed to the recovery of India's tiger population so that it occurs in an area of about 138,200 km.

 Data from the International Tiger Studbook 1938–2018 indicate that captive tigers lived up to 19 years.

-In 2018, a whole-genome sequencing study of 32 samples from the six living putative subspecies found them to be distinct and separate clades.
+In 2018, a whole-genome sequencing study of six living tiger subspecies found them to be distinct and separate clades.

-2019: China and Russia sign MOU for transboundary cooperation
+2019: China and Russia signed agreement for transboundary cooperation

-In 2019, China and Russia signed a memorandum of understanding for transboundary cooperation between two protected areas, Northeast China Tiger and Leopard National Park and Land of the Leopard National Park, that includes the creation of wildlife corridors and bilateral monitoring and patrolling along the Sino-Russian border.
+In 2019, China and Russia signed a memorandum of understanding for transboundary cooperation between Northeast China Tiger and Leopard National Park and Land of the Leopard National Park, including creating wildlife corridors and bilateral monitoring and patrolling along the Sino-Russian border.

 2019: Poaching declared a serious crime

-In 2019, poaching and trafficking were declared to be moderate and serious crimes.
+In 2019, poaching and trafficking were declared to be moderate and serious crimes, contributing to the effort to reduce poaching and stabilize the tiger population.

 2019: Thai Wildlife Preservation and Protection Act enacted